-- Scoop out one avocado into a mixing bowl and mash well with a fork or potato masher.
+- Scoop out the flesh of two of the avocados and place into a mixing bowl with the lime juice and salt.
+Mash well with a fork or potato masher.

-- Cut the remaining two avocados into chunks.
+- Cut the remaining avocado into chunks.
 Scoop out chunks of avocado into a mixing bowl.

-- Add in the red onion, tomatoes, lime juice, and salt.
+- Add in the onion and tomatoes.
 Gently combine.